FAQ

 What are the advantages of working with the core instead of doing the experiment in my own lab?

-Core staff have extensive experience with all phases of functional genomics analyses, including experimental design, laboratory protocols, and data analysis.
-The core is equipped with specialized equipment, including library preparation automation, and we purchase reagents in quantity and pass the savings on to our users.
+Core staff have extensive experience with all phases of functional genomics assays, including experimental design, laboratory protocols, usage of specialized equipment and data analysis.
+The core is equipped with specialized equipment, including library preparation automation, spatial transcriptomic platforms and more.
+We also purchase reagents in quantity and pass the savings on to our users.

 Can you help me prepare a grant proposal involving experiments to be performed in your core?